 Going to the Masai Mara to Glimpse The Great Migration

-As there are no holiday rentals in the Masai Mara, it made sense for us to stay at Diani Beach and use Shambani as a base from which to do safaris, which is what the property’s guests typically do.
-So that’s what we did.
+As there are no holiday rentals in the Masai Mara, and this was our year of staying in holiday rentals, it made sense for us to stay at Diani Beach and use Shambani as a base from which to do safaris, which is what the property’s guests typically do.

 Our first safari was to the Masai Mara National Reserve, a massive national park covering 1,510 squared kilometres in south-western Kenya, which is essentially an extension of Tanzania’s Serengeti National Park.